 The first thing any employer needs to consider when deciding on a remote work policy is whether the employees' attitudes, work ethics and personalities align with the company's expectations of telecommuting.
-Being able to work from home sounds like a nice companywide perk in theory, but not everyone can be productive when the boss isn't down the hall to check up on them.
+Working from home sounds like a nice companywide perk in theory, but not everyone can be productive when the boss isn't down the hall to check on them.

 "Managers should accommodate on a case-by-case basis to do what's best for the company, its team members and the project at hand," said Phil Shawe, co-founder and co-CEO of translation technology company TransPerfect.

 Kim Davis, executive vice president and chief HR officer at benefits broker NFP, advised setting eligibility guidelines.
-These can include the nature of the position, how long a person has been at the company/in the role, past job performance and how frequently a staff member can telecommute (full time, once a week, once a month, etc.).
+These can include the nature of the position, how long a person has been at the company or in their current role, past job performance and how frequently a staff member can telecommute.

 2. Expectations for work hours

-"Set clear expectations with employees," Shapland told Business News Daily.
-"Remote workers should be available during office hours, must meet deadlines and complete projects with excellence and maintain communication with their manager and co-workers.
+"Set clear expectations with employees," Shapland said.
+"Remote workers should be available during office hours, must meet deadlines and complete projects with excellence, and maintain communication with their manager and co-workers.
 Workers who do not meet these expectations risk losing the trust of leadership and sidelining their team."

 3. Equipment and cybersecurity

 An often-overlooked element of remote work is the security of the corporate data workers are accessing outside of the secure office network.
-Hunter Hoffmann, head of U.S. communications at small business insurer Hiscox, recommended keeping a close eye on the devices and programs employees use when they work from home, and setting up safeguards against any potential hacks or breaches.
+Hunter Hoffmann, head of U.S. communications at small business insurer Hiscox, recommended monitoring the devices and programs employees use when they work from home, and setting up safeguards against any potential hacks or breaches.

-Davis noted that if company-issued devices are taken home for remote work, employees should be aware that the equipment and any programs on them are to be used only for work-related purposes.
+Davis added that if company-issued devices are taken home for remote work, employees should be aware that the equipment and any programs on them are to be used only for work-related purposes.

 4. Communication methods